Supercolony-net/Open-Grants-Program/applications/openbrush.md

 but which can be useful for development.

-Our team aims to improve the smart-contract development experience, and wants to improve ink! to popularize it.
+Our team aims to improve the smart-contract development experience, and wants to improve ink!, make it more user-friendly and to popularize it.

 ### Ecosystem Fit